Yayaka/Amorphos/specification/index.md

 This is a glossary of the basic terms in Yayaka Protocol.

-### Yayaka services
+### Services

-*Yayaka services* are sets of related functions which can perform as one service.
+*Services* are sets of related functions which can perform as one service.
+They can be united on a same host and also be distributed into multiple hosts.

 ### Host

-A *host* is a server which implements one or more yayaka services and has a unique hostname.
+A *host* is a server which implements one or more services and has a unique hostname.

 ### User